The Brian Conley Show: Music

 Music featured heavily during the show's original run.
 Conley opened with his own adaptation of a famous song and closed with a song and dance number with a band and dancers.
 Each show also had a musical guest that'd perform after the commercial break.

 Speciality acts

 One of the show's stand-out features was its showcase of weird and wonderful variety acts.
 Many of these guests were magicians, although some were out of the ordinary.
 Notable guests include Octopus (which was essentially a human slinky), Christopher Hart who played Thing from The Addams Family movies, Christopher who would perform as all five members of the Village People, and a man whose costume played musical notes and drum beats.
-This feature was retained in the 2000 revival, and had guests such as a "boneless" man, a supposedly juggling fly, and a scientist who had Conely lay down on a bed of nails and had a concrete block smashed on his stomach.
+This feature was retained in the 2000 revival, and had guests such as a "boneless" man, a supposedly juggling fly, and a scientist who had Conley lay down on a bed of nails and had a concrete block smashed on his stomach.